pepone/certificate-revocation/README.md

 # Expected Result

-The certificate must be trusted, and the program should output `trusted`
+Verificaction should contact the CRL distribution point and trust error should indicate that the certificate has been revoked, `errSecCertificateRevoked` the program should output `not trusted: certificate revoked`

 # Actual Result

-The certificate is not trusted, and the program outputs `not trusted error code: -67635` this correspond with `errSecIncompleteCertRevocationCheck` error
+The certificate is not trusted, the trust error indicate the revocation check was not complete `errSecIncompleteCertRevocationCheck` the program outputs `not trusted: incomplete revocation check`